-A souvenir shop in NYC's Municipal Building, CityStore
+CityStore, a souvenir shop in NYC's Municipal Building,

-was Relocated from an alcove off the building’s north entrance that was actually part of the airlock for the lobby, the 450sf CityStore was looking to increase its image as much as it increased its display area.
-The design challenge was to complete the designed construction within 5 weeks.
-Our role was to design a space for the CityStore that would begin to create a brand for the store and to get as much of the merchandise on display as possible while working within a budget that made this the most inexpensive retail space our office has ever worked on.
-We proportioned the store around the large, west-facing window, using it as the back area of the cashwrap so as to not lose any opportunity for display.
-Using only slatwall, formica, vinyl flooring and paint we mixed the color palette of each to create blocks and areas within the space and on the walls.
-A thin, floating gypsum board panel hangs over the cashwrap as the only ceiling structure introduced into the space.
-The benefits of the new CityStore location allows the client to display the full line of city codes and merchandise goods in a brightly-lit, cheerful space, it’s design ties closely to the brand image that they want to project and, most importantly, sales are up dramatically.
+was looking to increase its image and its display area.
+It has previously been tucked away in an alcove off of the building’s north entrance that was actually part of the airlock for the lobby.
+The design challenge was to complete the design and construction in five weeks.
+Ronnette Riley Architect proportioned the new 450sf store around a large, west-facing window in the lobby, using the window as the back area of the cash wrap so as to not lose any opportunity for display.
+Using only slatwall, formica, vinyl flooring and paint, we mixed the color palette of each to create blocks and areas within the space and on the walls.
+A thin, floating gypsum board panel hangs over the cash wrap as the only ceiling structure introduced into the space.
+The benefits of the new location allow the client to display the full line of city merchandise in a brightly-lit, cheerful space.
+The design ties closely to the brand image and, most importantly, sales immediately increased dramatically.